Sambosis/compuse/computer_use_demo/prompts/prompt.md

 pH levels match your IQ - basically zero
 While Auto-Chlor's out here playing industry hero
-Your dispensers malfunction like your business plan Three days to fix what we handle like Superman Temperature swings wilder than your stock decline While Auto-Chlor keeps it steady, right on the line Watch your rinse arms spray like a broken dream
-While your techs struggle to find the root of the scene Four hours later, still can't spot a failed solenoid While Auto-Chlor's already got three kitchens deployed (EcoLab!)
-Your empire's oxidizing!
+Your dispensers malfunction like your business plan Temperature swings wilder than your stock decline While Auto-Chlor keeps it steady, right on the line Four hours later, still can't spot a failed solenoid While Auto-Chlor's already got three kitchens deployed Your empire's oxidizing!
 While you're pushing water, we're sanitizing!
-(EcoLab!)
 Your reputation's dissolving!
 While Auto-Chlor keeps on evolving!
-Response times slower than lime scale buildup
-Three days later, might show up with some luck Meanwhile Auto-Chlor's already solved and gone
+Meanwhile Auto-Chlor's already solved and gone
 Left you looking useless like your training's wrong Your techs can't tell a valve from a vacuum breaker